 Dr. Steinberg is a neurosurgeon and basic and clinical scientist.
-His research involves investigating the molecular and cellular mechanisms of cerebral injury after ischemia, developing neuroprotective agents including hypothermia to reduce stroke damage, employing novel approaches such as stem cell transplantation and optogenetic stimulation to enhance functional recovery after stroke, and elucidating the genetic basis for intracranial aneurysms, vascular malformations and moyamoya disease.
+The Steinberg Lab is investigating the molecular and cellular mechanisms of cerebral injury after ischemia, developing neuroprotective agents including hypothermia to reduce stroke damage, employing novel approaches such as stem cell transplantation and optogenetic stimulation to enhance functional recovery after stroke, and elucidating the genetic basis for intracranial aneurysms, vascular malformations and moyamoya disease.

 Lawrence Steinman, MD

 Dr. Steinman’s research focuses on what provokes relapses and remissions in MS and the nature of the genes that serve as a brake on brain inflammation in his quest for a vaccine against multiple sclerosis.
 He has taken several therapies from the bench to the bedside, including work directly related to the development of natalizumab, and two experimental therapies, statins and DNA vaccines, are in trials.
 He received the John M. Dystel Prize in 2004, and the Charcot Award for Lifetime Achievement in 2011.
 He is a member of the Institute of Medicine of the National Academies of Science.
 A graduate of Harvard School of Medicine, Dr. Steinman has been on the Stanford faculty since 1980.
 He served as Chair of the Immunology Program from 2002 to 2011.

 Courtney Wusthoff, MD MS